-The estimated cost of attendance for M1 and M2 students includes nine months of expenses.
+The estimated cost of attendance for M1 and M2 students includes 40 weeks of expenses.
 During the third and fourth years, living expenses increase as clerkships or electives are scheduled.
 M3 students are scheduled over a over a twelve-month period and M4 students are scheduled over an eleven month period.
 The amount for room and board in the budget is meant to cover the average rent and utilities for a one bedroom apartment and food costs for the student's academic year.
 The personal expenses allotment is for miscellaneous costs, such as clothes, personal hygiene items and entertainment costs, as well as the cost of the UI student health insurance plan for a single student.
 The transportation portion of the cost of attendance assumes use of the local bus systems and includes the cost of an occasional trip home per academic year.
-Your budget cannot be adjusted for the purchase of a car, car payments or auto insurance.
+The budget cannot be adjusted for the purchase of a car, car payments or auto insurance.

 According to the Federal Construction Rules for the student Cost of Attendance, only the student's costs are to be included in the expected COA, regardless of filing status (single, married or with dependents).
-Other dependents are taken into consideration in the establishment of the expected student contribution during the FAFSA needs analysis.
-Since the standard Cost of Attendance includes expenses only for the student, it will be necessary for students with dependents to identify means other than student financial aid to support their immediate family.
+Other dependents are taken into consideration in the establishment of the expected student contribution (SC) during the FAFSA needs analysis.
+Since the standard Cost of Attendance includes expenses only for the student, it will be necessary for students with dependents to identify means other than student financial aid to support them.
 Generally, unless you have children, it is expected that your spouse will be employed.
 If your spouse attends school, he/she will be expected to apply for his/her own financial aid.
-Should your spouse be unable to find employment, is unemployed due to caring for small children at home, or is unable to earn sufficient money to support your family, you may wish to make an appointment with your financial aid advisor to discuss your personal situation.
+Should your spouse be unable to find employment, is unemployed due to caring for small children at home, or is unable to earn sufficient money to support your family, you may wish to make an appointment with your medical school financial aid advisor to discuss your personal situation.